LFMB/BPIA/analysis/garage-proposal.md

 ![](../images/garage/75-saco-falls-way-street-view.jpg)

-Visibily these lots look quiet similiar with the main difference between them is one has been redeveloped to be offices and apartments while the other spot has not.
+Visibly these lots look quite similar with the main difference between them is one has been redeveloped to be offices and apartments while the other spot has not.

 ```
 gooch_st_becomes_saco_falls = (7037400 * 2) - 1041000